holgerstolzenberg/european-geo-information/README.md

 - ☑️Add user interactions for layer control
 - ☑️Expandable toolbar
 - ☑️Own location finder
-- Discover Leaflet plugins
-- Weather overlays
+- Weather or other overlays, distance to cities
 - Smoother map animation (only mac chrome so far, retina)
 - ☑️Add loading indicator